temporalio/proposals/server/persistence-plugin-mode/persistence-plugin-mode.md

 On NoSQL side, Cassandra is the only supported storage and Cassandra storage layer is *not* onboarded to the desired plugin model.
 Cassandra storage layer is production ready.

-On SQL side, MySQL & Postgres storage layer are implemented.
+On SQL side, MySQL & PostgreSQL storage layer are implemented.
 MySQL storage layer is production ready.
-Postgres storage layer is *not* production ready due to lack of proper testing.
+PostgreSQL storage layer is *not* production ready due to lack of proper testing.

 On both sides, existing persistence tests are too generic, and unable to cover necessary test cases.